 “Building a great company is about building great, well-rounded people who aren’t afraid to dream about what is possible,” said Tim Berry, co-president of Merkle.
 “It is our hope and belief that these Dream Grant experiences contribute to the development of innovative, determined, adventurous, curious and well-rounded employees.
 It is this kind of inspired organization that will ensure Merkle’s continued pursuit of excellence.”

-Merkle, a customer relationship marketing (CRM) firm, is the nation’s largest privately-held agency.
-For more than 20 years, Fortune 1000 companies and leading nonprofit organizations have partnered with Merkle to maximize the value of their customer portfolios.
+Merkle, a technology enabled, data driven customer relationship marketing (CRM) firm, is the nation’s largest privately-held agency.
+For more than 25 years, Fortune 1000 companies and leading nonprofit organizations have partnered with Merkle to maximize the value of their customer portfolios.
 By combining a complete range of marketing, technical, analytical and creative disciplines, Merkle works with clients to design, execute and evaluate connected CRM programs.
-With more than 1,600 employees, the privately held corporation is headquartered near Baltimore in Columbia, Maryland with additional offices in Boston; Chicago; Denver; Little Rock; Minneapolis; New York; Philadelphia; Pittsburgh; San Francisco; Hagerstown, MD and Shanghai.
+With more than 2,000 employees, the privately held corporation is headquartered in Columbia, Maryland with additional offices in Boston; Denver; Little Rock; London; Minneapolis; Montvale, NJ; Nanjing; New York; Philadelphia; Pittsburgh; San Francisco; Hagerstown, MD and Shanghai.
 For more information, contact Merkle at 1-877-9-Merkle or visit www.merkleinc.com.